rocfd/brewpitopes/README.md

       Select chain A by default or your target chain of interest.

       Export the results as .txt.
 Remove the last line "Identified...".
-Then, save as .csv by changing "\t" for commas.
+Then, save as .csv by replacing "\t" for commas.

       Save as B_structural_predictions/discotope/discotope_results.csv